kiegroup/git-backporting/README.md

 $ npm install -g @kie/git-backporting
 ```

-Then you just have to choose the pull request (or merge request on *Gitlab*) that you would like to backport and the target branch and the simply run the following command:
+Then you just have to choose the pull request (or merge request on *Gitlab*) that you would like to backport and the target branch and then simply run the following command:

 ```bash
 $ git-backporting -tb <branch> -pr <pull-request-url> -a <git-token>